-Presenting the David Geffen School of Drama at Yale Design Showcase for the classes of 2020 and 2022.
+Presenting the David Geffen School of Drama at Yale Design Showcase for the class of 2023.

 New York, NY

-Due to COVID an RSVP is required to ensure the safety and comfort of all attendees.
 Space is limited.
-Please contact Kate Begley Baker, Senior Administrative Assistant to Design at email@example.com or 203.432.1579 to secure a reservation.
+To ensure the safety and comfort of all attendees please contact Kate Begley Baker, Senior Administrative Assistant to Design at email@example.com or 203.432.1579 to secure a reservation.

 All visitors must be vaccinated with a booster and be able to show proof of vaccination upon arrival.

 Meet the Designers